 The result is that boys from broken homes can’t become men because they’re either too weak to shoulder the masculine burdens of responsibility or aggressive to work with civilized society.
 In either case, there is a resistance to discipline.

 In the latter case, the boy won’t listen.
 In the former, he’s afraid to.
 Either way, the challenge boys face from their father’s absence is that they’re ill-equipped to fulfill the roles of adulthood, especially the demands of manhood.

 Why a single mother can’t fill the place of an absent father

 There is the problem of being raised by a single mother.

 While I have no personal problem with this (men are stronger and take risks, which ultimately means there are more winners AND losers), it does come with a particular condition.
-Women are generally shielded from the negative consequences of their bad decisions, either by societal expectations or by legal enforcement.
+Women are generally shielded from the negative consequences of their bad decisions by societal expectations or legal enforcement.
 In other words, they are privileged.

 If you’re out with your girlfriend and she decides to confront some random man, not only are you expected to fight on her behalf if the situation escalates, her attacker would be considered in the wrong for physical retaliation, even if she did something to warrant the attack.
 And even if she got in trouble, the law is going to be far more lenient on her than if it were two men fighting.

 The problem boys face when raised by single mothers is that their examples of behavior come from someone who will not receive the same level of punishment for indiscretions.